itsbasix/festival_schedule_generator_challenge/README.md

 * show end time (as offset from start time of the festival, in hours)

 "show name", "show start time" and "show end time" are separated by one blank space character (" ").

+## Execution

+Build the code, put the input file in the same folder as the executable and execute from terminal.
+A sample "input.txt" is present in the repository as well as a pre-built executable for MacOS systems "festival_schedule_generator_challenge.out".